Basque Nationalist Party: Civil War

 After the Spanish Civil War of 18 July 1936, the party felt torn.
 Certain branches of the party supported the rebellion against the Republic, feeling sympathy for its Catholic and anti-communist agenda.
 However, the right-wing rebels insisted on a unified Spain, making them hostile to nationalist movements in regions such as the Basque Country.
 Furthermore, the Basque Nationalist Party was also anti-Fascist, while Fascists constituted a large part of the rebellion.
 Ultimately, the republican government was able to secure the allegiance of the Basque Nationalist Party with the promise to pass a Basque Autonomy Statute.

 The Biscayan and Gipuzkoan branches declared support for the republic, democracy, and anti-fascism in the ensuing Spanish Civil War and were key in balancing those provinces to the Republican side.
 In the territory seized by the rebels, PNV members faced tough times.
 During the military uprising in Navarre, the Basque nationalist mayor of Estella-Lizarra, Fortunato Aguirre, was arrested by the Spanish nationalist rebels (18 July 1936), and killed in September.
 Some Basque nationalists could flee north to Basque areas loyal to the Republic, or France.
 However, some members of the Alavese and Navarrese committees, ahead of an official decision, published notes refusing support to the Republic.
 Notwithstanding their initial ambiguous position in certain areas, the party premises and press in Álava and Navarre were closed in that month of July.

 Some PNV sympathizers and members joined the Carlist battalions, either out of conviction or to avoid persecution.
-By October 1936, a war front had been established at the northern tip of Álava and to the west of Donostia-San Sebastián.
+By October 1936, a war front had been established at the northern tip of Álava and to the west of San Sebastián.
 Initially, the Defence Committees in Biscay and Gipuzkoa were dominated by the Popular Front.
 After hard negotiations, eventually Basque autonomy was granted within the Second Spanish Republic in late 1936, and the new autonomous government immediately organized the Basque Army, consisting of militias recruited separately by the various political organizations, including the EAJ-PNV, EAE-ANV, and Jagi-Jagi.